Vancouver Internet

 Novus

-Internet 1000 in supporting buildings
+Internet 1GIG or lower tiers in supporting buildings

-• Strong value in connected buildings
+• Strong value in selected wired buildings

 Rogers Xfinity